How much do push notifications cost? Are they really free? Is there a push notification cost analysis that you can look at?

 What happens if your website gets flagged?
 Who will take the responsibility?
 The service provider doesn’t guarantee that your site will never be flagged for abusive push notification content.

 Web push notifications are built specifically for browsers and Chrome occupies the largest share of all actively used browsers.
 If you get flagged by Google for sending abusive push notifications, you will lose out on a big share of your target market.

-Final Verdict: Are Push Notifications Really Free?
+Final Verdict: How Much do Push Notifications Cost?

-A free trial is fine if you’re running a small website and want to test out push notification campaigns with limited features.
+Free trials are fine if you’re running a small website and want to test out push notification campaigns with limited features.
 As you grow your site, you can upgrade to a paid plan.

 Depending on what stage of growth your business is in, you would want different features.
 But any decent push notification software is priced in a way that allows you to get enough growth out of each tier to be able to re-invest with them and upgrade to the next tier.